Food loss and waste: Retail

 Packaging protects food from damage during its transportation from farms and factories via warehouses to retailing, as well as preserving its freshness upon arrival.
 Although it avoids considerable food waste, packaging can compromise efforts to reduce food waste in other ways, such as by contaminating waste that could be used for animal feedstocks with plastics.

 In 2013, the nonprofit Natural Resources Defense Council (NRDC) performed research that suggests that the leading cause of food waste in America is due to uncertainty over food expiration dates, such as confusion in deciphering best-before, sell-by, or use-by dates.
 Joined by Harvard's Food Law and Policy Clinic, the NRDC produced a study called The Dating Game: How Confusing Food Date Labels Leads to Food Waste in America.
 This United States-based study looked at the intertwining laws which lead labeling to end up unclear and erratic.
 This uncertainty leads to consumers to toss food, most often because they think the food may be unsafe or misunderstand the labeling on the food completely.
 Lack of regulation on labeling can result in large quantities of food being removed from the market overall.

 Retail stores throw away large quantities of food.
 Usually, this consists of items that have reached either their best-before, sell-by, or use-by dates.
-Food that has passed the best -before, and sell-by date, and even some food that passed the use-by date is still edible at the time of disposal, but stores have widely varying policies to handle the excess food.
-Some stores put effort into preventing access to poor or homeless people, while others work with charitable organization to distribute food.
+Some stores make an effort to markdown these goods with systems like discount stickers, stores have widely varying policies to handle the above-mentioned foods.
+Much of the food discarded by stores is still edible.
+Some stores put efforts into preventing access to poor or homeless people, while others work with charitable organization to distribute food.
 Retailers also contribute to waste as a result of their contractual arrangements with suppliers.
 Failure to supply agreed quantities renders farmers or processors liable to have their contracts cancelled.
 As a consequence, they plan to produce more than actually required to meet the contract, to have a margin of error.
 Surplus production is often simply disposed of.